Man Attacked While Walking Ancil Hoffman Park Trail

 CARMICHAEL -- 67-year-old Scott Slotterbeck was violently pushed from behind to the ground, while walking the trail at Ancil Hoffman Park Thursday morning.

-He suffered a fractured eye socket, broken wrist, had to get some stitches and chipped even two teeth.
+He suffered a fractured eye socket, broken wrist, had to get some stitches and even chipped two teeth.

 “What the heck?
 That's crazy.”
 Michelle Hill of Lincoln said while laughing.